Discovered Ancient Japanese Underwater Pyramid: Yonaguni Monument

 underwater pyramid in japan

-Critics of the artificial origin theory argue that many of the features seen at Yonaguni are consistent with natural sandstone formations.
-The straight edges, sharp angles, and symmetry found in the rocks can be attributed to geological processes.
+Critics of the artificial origin theory argue that many of the features seen at the Yonaguni Monument are consistent with natural sandstone formations.
+The straight edges, sharp angles, and symmetry found in the rocks are often attributed to geological processes rather than human craftsmanship, challenging the notion that the Japanese underwater pyramid was man-made.

-While there are intriguing markings, there is limited direct evidence of human involvement.
-Pottery and wood do not withstand the test of time in underwater environments, making it challenging to find conclusive proof of ancient inhabitants.
+While there are intriguing markings on the Yonaguni Monument, there is limited direct evidence of human involvement.
+Pottery and wood, which are often critical in dating and understanding ancient sites, do not withstand the test of time in underwater environments.
+This makes it challenging to find conclusive proof that the Japanese underwater pyramid was crafted by an ancient civilization.

 A Deep Dive into the Past